IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

      ![image](https://github.com/user-attachments/assets/e668c714-2559-4df5-a595-e5c9c02bef20)

-2. Verify the notebook pod is running using the command below.
-Hit Ctrl-C on keyboard to exit and return back to shell prompt.
+2. Verify that the notebook pod is running by using the following command.
+Press Ctrl-C on the keyboard to exit and return back to the shell prompt.

      `oc get pods --selector=app=cpu-notebook -w` **(A)**

      ![image](https://github.com/user-attachments/assets/d188af80-225a-45ff-b28d-f37c5d257dbf)

-4. Once the notebook pod is deployed you should be able to access it using the link retrieved from the below command:
+4. Once the notebook pod is deployed, you are able to access it using the link retrieved from the following command:

      `oc get route cpu-notebook -o jsonpath='{.spec.host}'` **(A)**

      ![image](https://github.com/user-attachments/assets/5d89416b-ff39-49ba-aaec-1155df45b9c7)

-     In my case, the URL was: <br>
+     In this case, the URL was: <br>
        `cpu-notebook-lab2-demo.apps.p1279.cecc.ihost.com` <br>
      but yours can be different! <br>

-    !!! note "Alternate way to get the jupyter NB URL"
+    !!! note "Alternative way to get the Jupyter NB URL"

-        You can also goto OpenShift **Administrator** profile console window in your browser, navigate to **Networking** -> **Routes**, select **cpu-notebook** route and click on the URL mentioned under **Location** field.
+        You can goto the Red Hat OpenShift **Administrator** profile console window in your browser, navigate to **Networking** -> **Routes**, select **cpu-notebook** route, and click the URL mentioned under **Location** field.

 6. Copy and paste the URL in the browser.
-You should see the jupyter screen as below:
+You can see the Jupyter screen as shown in the following picture:
     ![image](https://github.com/user-attachments/assets/ee5cf9c5-8f3f-48d4-8741-08d7ae5617ab)

-7. Now let's copy the jupyter NB (.ipynb file) present in the git repository to the NB pod. <br>
+7. Copy the Jupyter NB (.ipynb file) present in the git repository to the NB pod. <br>
-   In your `oc` CLI terminal window, navigate to the root of your git repository which has the **RAG.ipynb** file.
+   In the `oc` CLI terminal window, navigate to the root of your git repository which has the **RAG.ipynb** file.

      `cd /home/cecuser/bcn-lab-2084` **(A)**